 Is your organization looking for a guest speaker?
 CSC has many qualified speakers available to speak on a variety of topics including penitentiaries, rehabilitation and programs, Aboriginal offenders, women offenders, mental health and reintegration.
 A complete list of topics is available from the Request a Speaker page.

-This booklet by the Canadian Association of Elizabeth Fry Societies (CAEFS) explains the rights women have while in prison and while out on conditional release, and discusses some of the ways women prisoners can exercise their rights and avoid having them restricted further.
-Another purpose of the booklet is to aid in the training of prisoner advocates inside and outside prison.
-This PDF (130 pages, 2014) is available for free download.
+This series of handbooks are produced by the Canadian Association of Elizabeth Fry Societies (CAEFS).
+They explain the rights women have while in prison, (federal and provincial) and while out on conditional release, and discusses some of the ways women prisoners can exercise their rights and avoid having them restricted further.
+Another purpose of the handbooks is to aid in the training of prisoner advocates inside and outside prison.
+Handbooks for women in provincial jails are available for New Brunswick, Ontario, Quebec, British Columbia, Saskatchewan.
+The handbooks are also available in French.